EWC men earn 67-64 win over WNCC

 The whole game was a back and forth affair and coming down the stretch, it was the team that played harder and didn’t make mistakes.

-“Missing free throws, missing open shots, missing assignments on offense, and missing assignments on defense and we weren’t able to execute on big moments and had mistakes all over the place tonight,” Engel said.
+“Missing free throws, missing open shots, missing assignments on offense, missing assignments on defense and we weren’t able to execute on big moments led to mistakes all over the place tonight,” Engel said.

 WNCC started the contest on a terror, jumping to a 10-4 lead behind six points from Carl Thorpe and then led 20-12 after back-to-back 3-pointers by Biko Johnson and Chancelor Johnson.